 Beautifully tender pulled lamb flatbread perfectly complemented with fresh mint and cashew pesto, chipotle chilli crème fraîche, crunchy pea shoots and sweet bursting pomegranate seeds.
 All wrapped up in a tasty flatbread.

 This pulled lamb recipe is pretty much a complete meal so we have no recommendations for a side dish.
-However, if you reckon your guest might be extra hungry out Mexican Tortilla Soup recipe would make a great starter.
+However, if you reckon your guest might be extra hungry, our Mexican Chicken Soup recipe would make a great starter.
 Some seriously epic eating!

-Arrange the individual elements on a board and let guests serve themselves.
+Arrange the individual elements on a board and let everyone serve themselves.

 How to make it

-- In a pestle and mortar or a food processor, combine the 4 peeled garlic cloves, the coriander seeds, rosemary, chipotle chilli paste and olive oil and season with salt and pepper.
+- In a pestle and mortar or a food processor, combine the 4 peeled garlic cloves, the coriander seeds, rosemary, Gran Luchito Chipotle Paste and olive oil and season with salt and pepper.
 Blitz to a paste, but don’t worry if it’s not completely smooth.

 - Rub the paste all over the lamb, making sure you get it in all the nooks and crannies.